 “What I have been doing is cutting what I can without diminishing our services for our first-responder program,” Peters told the committee.

 The city’s emergency services department had an annual budget of just over $3 million, well over 10 per cent of the city’s annual operating budget of approximately $22 million.

 “Every dollar that comes through the department I scrutinize to make sure [taxpayers] are getting value,” said Peters.

-That assurance did not stop city councillor Rob Southcott, who is also BC Ambulance Service Powell River station chief, from questioning the resource allocation to operate the department’s first-responder program.
+That assurance did not stop city councillor Rob Southcott, who is also BC Ambulance Service Powell River unit chief, from questioning the resource allocation to operate the department’s first-responder program.